Winner of the Loveday Song Prize at the 2017 Kathleen Ferrier Awards, Patrick Terry was born and raised in Janesville, Wisconsin.

 Selected for the 2018 Leeds Lieder Young Artists Festival, his current engagements include The Boy / Angel 1 Written On Skin with the Melos Sinfonia, Rosencrantz Hamlet for Glyndebourne On Tour, covering Nireno Giulio Cesare for Glyndebourne Festival Opera, the title role in Teseo with La Nuova Musica at the 2018 London Handel Festival and a Wigmore Hall appearance with Imogen Cooper.

-Patrick Terry joins the Jette Parker Young Artists Programme at the Royal Opera House, Covent Garden, from the start of the 2018 / 2019 season.
-He will also travel to Japan to appear in Le Promesse (Gala Concert by Young Opera Singers Tomorrow of the World) at the New National Theatre, Tokyo, return to the Wigmore Hall for Heroes and Villains, appear in Beyond Jerusalem: The Life and Times of Sir Charles Hubert Parry at the 2018 London Song Festival and sing Ruggiero Alcina with La Nuova Musica.
+Patrick Terry joins the Jette Parker Young Artists Programme at the Royal Opera House, Covent Garden, from the start of the 2018 / 2019 season: he will travel to Japan to appear in Le Promesse (Gala Concert by Young Opera Singers Tomorrow of the World) at the New National Theatre, Tokyo, and sing Farnace Berenice and Artemis in Hans Werner Henze’s Phaedra.
+During 2018 / 2019, he will also return to the Wigmore Hall for Heroes and Villains, appear in Beyond Jerusalem: The Life and Times of Sir Charles Hubert Parry at the London Song Festival and sing Ruggiero Alcina with La Nuova Musica.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.

 The Boy: Written On Skin / Melos Sinfonia